If you already know which resin you need, you can Order Clear Casting Resin Online Today!

 The Epoxy Resins for casting supplied by FibreGlassDirect are mixed in ratio parts e.g. 1:1 or 2:1.
-Many find this easier than mixing the smaller ratios of Polyester Resins and Metox Catalysts which, as detailed above, are much smaller in quantity.
-There is an increased chance for error with regards to mixing too much or too little.
-It is worth noting however that the Clear Cast Epoxy will take a lot longer to cure than the Polyester version, it can take up to 3 days for a full cure.
+Many find this easier than mixing the smaller ratios of Polyester Resins and Metox Catalysts, which, as detailed above, are much smaller in quantity.
+There is an increased chance of error with regard to mixing too much or too little.
+It is worth noting, however that the Clear Cast Epoxy will take much longer to cure than the Polyester version; it can take up to 3 days for a full cure.

 Strong odour?
 No